garrandall/popular-music-data/tracks/what-s-the-move-young-thug-lil-uzi-vert.md

 I was tired of spyin' on you
 'Til the pain last too (Yeah)
 Make it rain on you (Make it rain, rain)
-It was hard to maintain too, ooh (It was hard to maintain) I was playin' games with you
+It was hard to maintain too, oh (It was hard to maintain) I was playin' games with you
 Like you couldn't play games too, hey, okay